Best Soldering Irons – compared & reviewed

 - The pencil works a bit difficult for more significant tasks due to the amount of heat required, but, on the other hand, once you set the iron to the desired temperature it will remain the same no matter what you are soldering.

 My top recommendation is the Weller WLC100 40-Watt Soldering Station due to its high-quality feature roundup.
 The unit’s durable and easy-to-control pencil iron, its high-quality accessories and the easily adjustable power control will make completing your job easy.
+Therefore in my opinion this is the one of (if not the) best soldering station choice.

 Check out these tips: